Variational Shape Inference for Grasp Diffusion on SE(3): Introduction

 The pursuit of autonomous robots entails sensing, planning, and interaction in the 3D world.
 Due to the increase in demand for robotic operation in unstructured workspaces, meaningful object interaction has become one of the foremost goals of research in robotic manipulation~\cite{garg2020semantics}.
 Here, generating stable grasps is a key task in enabling robust manipulation in the real world.
 Recent efforts for large-scale data collection have enabled data-driven approaches for robot manipulation~\cite{kim2024integrating, openxe2023}.
 For learning to grasp, the primary mode of ingesting expert grasp data is via imitation learning~\cite{hsiao2006imitation, kumra2020antipodal, jiang2021synergies}.

-Given an object's geometry, there are typically multiple feasible grasp solutions; hence, it is of interest to encode the \emph{multimodality} of the task and capture the entire solution set, which can be fine-tuned or sub-sampled based on task-specific criteria~\cite{mousavian20196, urain2023se}.
-Denoising diffusion models~\cite{song2019generative, ho2020denoising} have gained significant popularity across computer vision~\cite{dhariwal2021diffusion, rombach2022high, po2023state}, language modeling~\cite{li2022diffusion, zhang2023adding, gong2022diffuseq}, robotics~\cite{janner2022planning, carvalho2023motion, chi2023diffusion}, and beyond, due to their ability to capture highly complex multimodal distributions without mode collapse.
+Given an object's geometry, there are typically multiple feasible grasp solutions; hence, it is of interest to encode the \emph{multimodality} of the task and capture the entire solution set, which can then be sampled based on task-specific criteria~\cite{mousavian20196, urain2023se}.
+Denoising diffusion models~\cite{song2019generative, ho2020denoising} have gained significant popularity across computer vision~\cite{dhariwal2021diffusion, rombach2022high, po2023state}, language modeling~\cite{li2022diffusion, zhang2023adding, gong2022diffuseq}, robotics~\cite{janner2022planning, carvalho2023motion, chi2023diffusion}, and beyond, due to their ability to capture highly complex multimodal distributions without mode collapse, stable training~\cite{song2021train}, and flexibility in guiding the sampling process at test-time~\cite{dhariwal2021diffusion}.
 In this work, we leverage diffusion models to learn the distribution of stable grasps conditioned on object geometry.

 Generating stable grasps requires understanding of object geometry to identify regions on the object where grasps are feasible.
 This geometric understanding should be robust and transferable to arbitrary shapes for generalization in novel scenarios.
 Thus, geometric understanding serves as a key precursor to grasp synthesis~\cite{jiang2021synergies}.
 Recent advances in neural scene representations have enabled new approaches to parameterize geometry, such as implicit neural representations (INRs)~\cite{sitzmann2020implicit}.
 Properties such as differentiability, smoothness, and resolution invariance with a small memory footprint make INRs attractive for robot motion planning tasks~\cite{ortiz30isdf, bukhari2025differentiable}.
 The most common implicit scene representation in robotics applications is the signed distance field (SDF)~\cite{oleynikova2016signed, oleynikova2017voxblox}, which provides distance and gradients to the nearest obstacle surface.
 We encode geometric features in our grasp synthesis pipeline by learning neural SDFs conditioned on object point clouds~\cite{park2019deepsdf, yang2021geometry}.